dax-leo/Modern.Forms.Toolkit/README.md

 Fork of Modern.Forms project.
 https://github.com/modern-forms/Modern.Forms
-The purpose of this fork is to extend the original code with new features and UI components.
+The goal of this fork is to extend the original code with new features and UI components.

 **Warning**  :
 > Do not use it in a production deployment !